top of page

 As children learn to speak, it is common for them to produce sounds incorrectly.
 As they age, it is typical for these sounds to begin to sound more like adult-like speech, but sometimes they don't correct on their own and your child's speech starts to sound different from his or her peers.
 You may notice that other people in your family and also strangers have difficulty understanding your child's speech.

-Working with Speaking of Speech Therapy Services will help you determine if your child has a speech sound disorder and what the best treatment method is.
+Working with Speaking of Speech will help you determine if your child has a speech sound disorder and what the best treatment method is.
 These are often able to be corrected with a rigorous plan in place.

-Receptive/Expressive Language Disorders
+Receptive & Expressive Language Disorders

 Language disorders can be separated into Receptive Language Disorders and Expressive Language Disorders.
 If your child has difficulty understanding what people are saying, following directions, answering questions, pointing to objects and pictures, or knowing how to take turns, he or she may have a receptive language disorder.